Bla Bla Galaxy

 other resident of the surrounding neighborhood.
 Now my secret thoughts

-What I think of doing is choosing a
+What I think of doing

 time when they are in their yards for a grilled meat picnic-like